keerah/Houdini-assets/DAZ2APEX/README.md

 Use pretty standart fbx export settings excluding lights and cameras.
 DAZ does not export proper joint orientations, my setup cares about it in the `Joints_orient` subnet.
 DAZ insists that Degraded Scaling must be on for FBX, but both states are working well.

-Export the head and facial/body hair (except the eyelashes and eyebrows) separately into Obj file.
-Enable UVs, Normals, Faces, Polylines, Separate Object and Write Groups checkmarks.
-If the hair scalp is required then it's more convenient to export it together with hair instead of character geo in my experience.
+Export the head/facial/body hair (except the eyelashes and eyebrows) separately into Obj file.
+Daz can export curves/splines into Obj.
+Enable following options: UVs, Normals, Faces, Polylines, Separate Object, Write Groups.
+If the hair scalp is required then in my experience it is more convenient to export it together with hair instead of the character geo.

 ## Changelog:

+v 1.94

+- `Aim_eyes` merged into a single lookat APEX component for both eyes
+- Disabled name hardening on cache nodes by default
+- Character pack/cache added
+- Early version of retarget helper setup (kinefx) added

 v 1.93